25prabhu10/notes/docs/Non-Sorted/Finance/Income-Tax.md

    - Petrol Reimbursement (without bills and without supporting documentation/data to substantiate the reimbursement is for official purposes)

-   - City Compensatory Allowance or any other allowance paid as fixed component, uniformly and universally having no direct nexus to the outcome of an employee’s normal work.
+   - City Compensatory Allowance or any other allowance paid as fixed component, uniformly and universally having no direct nexus to the outcome of an employee's normal work.

 5. Wage Limit: PF Wages <= ₹15000